558 Bridgeway, Sausalito, CA 94965 (See Map Below)

-Fast Forward SummaryTM: The Trident just reopened in late September after its return to its “Glory Days of the 60’s” name and a major remodel that left the olde murals and woodwork of the original restaurant intact.
+The Trident reopened just a couple of years ago after its return to its “Glory Days of the 60’s” name and a major remodel that left the old murals and woodwork of the original restaurant intact.
 This is one of Sausalito’s best-known big-view extravaganza restaurants at the heart of downtown, arguably one of the two most fabled restaurant buildings in town.
 They serve seafood and American cuisine.
 Fabulous view of the Bay, Angel Island and the San Francisco skyline, especially from the big sunny outside deck that sits on a pier over the Bay in the back.

 In the 60’s and 70’s this was a center of the San Francisco Rock scene.
 The ceiling mural dates to that time, and was painted by Dave Richards, who also painted Trident-regular Janis Joplin’s Porsche,on exhibit at the Rock and Roll Hall of Fame (see video below).
 Movie fans can see the interior woodwork of The Trident in the Woody Allen film, “Play it Again, Sam” (1972).